OpenGene/fastp/README.md

       --unpaired1                      for PE input, if read1 passed QC but read2 not, it will be written to unpaired1.
 Default is to discard it. (string [=])
       --unpaired2                      for PE input, if read2 passed QC but read1 not, it will be written to unpaired2.
 If --unpaired2 is same as --unpaired1 (default mode), both unpaired reads will be written to this same file. (string [=])
-      --failed_out                     specify the file to store reads that cannot pass the filters. (string [=]) -m, --merge                          for paired-end input, merge each pair of reads into a single read if they are overlapped.
+      --failed_out                     specify the file to store reads that cannot pass the filters. (string [=]) --overlapped_out                 for each read pair, output the overlapped region if it has no any mismatched base. (string [=])
+  -m, --merge                          for paired-end input, merge each pair of reads into a single read if they are overlapped.
 The merged reads will be written to the file given by --merged_out, the unmerged reads will be written to the files specified by --out1 and --out2.
 The merging mode is disabled by default.
       --merged_out                     in the merging mode, specify the file name to store merged output, or specify --stdout to stream the merged output (string [=])
       --include_unmerged               in the merging mode, write the unmerged or unpaired reads to the file specified by --merge.
 Disabled by default.